 The best cordless drills, in order

 It’s been built specifically for working in tight spaces, with a quick and simple bit change, a bright white LED so you can see what you’re putting holes into, a steel belt hook and magnetic bit storage to keep everything to hand.
-It’s built to survive the lumps and bumps of proper work, and its two-stage aluminium transmission is built to last.
+It’s built to survive the lumps and bumps of proper work, and its two-stage aluminum transmission is built to last.

 Some might say that an impact driver is too hardcore for many day-to-day DIY jobs but we say, pah!
-Have a go on the Ryobi 18V One+ Cordless Impact Driver and you'll be amazed at the amount of control it offers without the fiddly torque settings or numerous gearing options that are found on rivals.
+Have a go at the Ryobi 18V One+ Cordless Impact Driver and you'll be amazed at the amount of control it offers without the fiddly torque settings or numerous gearing options that are found on rivals.

 This thing isn't really designed for drilling holes but instead makes mincemeat out of tough screwing jobs (to both wood and metal surfaces), as well as being very handy at loosening tough bolts.

 Although not completely novel, there's still something quite nice about the fact that just one battery pack fits the entire One+ range of DIY tools, although make sure before you buy that the package actually includes a battery, if you don't already own a One+ device.